 Largely due to existing pent-up demand from primary workers who commute into the township (94 percent of township workers) and replacement of physically obsolescent housing, there is currently a net demand for approximately 700 residential units in East Lampeter Township.
-In addition to housing in the development pipeline (1,420 units), by 2028, there will be an estimated net demand for approximately 720 residential units.
+Assuming all units in the development pipeline are built by 2028 (1,420 units), there will still be an unmet demand for an estimated 720 residential units.